Dizziness and Vertigo With MS: 9 Facts and Ways To Manage | MyMSTeam

 Dizzy spells are a common symptom of MS, and several members of MyMSTeam identified dizziness as an early sign of their condition.
 “My very first symptom of MS was dizziness,” one member shared.
 Another commented, “A couple of years ago, I started with random dizzy spells, but I never went to the doctor because it always passed.”

-Dizziness and vertigo can make a person feel sick and can interfere with daily life.
+Dizziness and vertigo can make you feel sick and can interfere with daily life.
 “Today, I couldn’t get out of bed,” one MyMSTeam member wrote.
 “The room was spinning, and the feeling of nausea was huge.
 I had to call in sick.”

 “I went to church, then came home and cooked dinner,” another member shared.
 “During dinner, I got a dizzy spell and had to sit down.
 I was barely able to finish.”